March 2009 letter

 v Wednesday: 10:00 a.m. – 1:00 p.m.

-As usual we have attached the liturgy timetable for our neighboring churches during the Holy Lent so that everyone can choose a suitable mass according to their schedules.
-We thank the Lord that He has provided us with all these churches, liturgies, and prayers in this part of the U.S.A.
+We have attached the liturgy timetable for our neighboring churches during the Holy Lent so that everyone can choose a suitable mass according to their schedules.

 Asking you to remember the church, its priest, servants and all its services always in your prayers, and may the blessings of St. Mary and St. Mercurius, and the blessings of this Holy Lent be with us always Amen.